 General Services Administration

 The General Services Administration (GSA) is seeking a design-build contractor for the Kika De La Garza Land Port of Entry (LPOE) Border Roadway Improvement and Construction project in Pharr, Texas.
-The project involves the repair or replacement of approximately 515,000 square feet of concrete pavement using Low Embodied Carbon (LEC) materials, with a focus on sustainability and compliance with the Inflation Reduction Act of 2022.
-This initiative is critical for maintaining operational efficiency at the LPOE while adhering to environmental standards, with an estimated construction cost between $20 million and $30 million.
-Interested small business firms must prepare to submit proposals by December 9, 2024, and can contact Ashley C. Morgan at ashley.morgan@gsa.gov for further details.
+The project involves the repair and replacement of approximately 515,000 square feet of concrete pavement using Low Embodied Carbon (LEC) materials, with a focus on sustainability and compliance with the Inflation Reduction Act (IRA) requirements.
+This initiative is crucial for enhancing infrastructure while minimizing environmental impact, as it aims to utilize construction materials with significantly lower levels of embodied greenhouse gas emissions.
+The estimated construction cost ranges between $20 million and $30 million, with proposals due by January 13, 2024.
+Interested contractors can contact Ashley C. Morgan at ashley.morgan@gsa.gov or Temica Stewart at temica.stewart@gsa.gov for further details.

 Active